raghava200/Treasure-island-/README.md

 # Treasure-island-
-Make your own "Choose Your Own Adventure" game.
-Use conditionals such as if, else, and elif statements to lay out the logic and the story's path in your program.
+Make our own "Choose Your Own Adventure" game.
+Use conditionals such as if, else, and elif statements to lay out the logic and the story's path in our program.
-However, I think the fun part is writing your own story 😊
+However, I think the fun part is writing our own story 😊

-🧞‍♂️ 🐊 🧙‍♂️ 🧟 🧚‍♂️ 🧝‍♂️ 🥷 🤖 👽 🙀

-That said if you'd like to continue with my example, feel free to use the text snippets below...

 Text Snippets from my example
 1)'You're at a crossroad.
 Where do you want to go?
 Type "left" or "right"'